 The two main gum diseases treated with lasers are gingivitis and periodontitis.
-Gingivitis is inflammation and bleeding of the gums resulting from the buildup of plaque.
-Gingivitis can spread through bacterial infection to become periodontitis, causing the gums and bone structure in the mouth to deteriorate.
+Gingivitis (reversible) is inflammation and bleeding of the gums, resulting from the buildup of plaque.
+Gingivitis can spread through bacterial infection to become periodontitis (not reversible), causing a loss of bone around the teeth.
 Using lasers, the diseased gum tissue is removed and the patient experiences less discomfort and shrinkage than with other surgical procedures.

 Gum grafting, or gingival grafting, is a form of periodontal surgery.
 In areas where the gum tissue has been lost or receded, healthy gum tissue from one area of the mouth is moved and grafted to where it is needed.
 A gingival graft, can reduce further recession and bone loss.

 Crown lengthening is done when a tooth needs to be fixed.
-Sometimes, not enough of the tooth sticks out above the gum to support a filling or a crown, so gum and/or bone tissue is circumferentially removed to increase the height of the tooth.
+Sometimes not enough of the tooth sticks out above the gum to support a filling or a crown, so gum and/or bone tissue is circumferentially removed to increase the height of the tooth.

 How to be PROACTIVE when it comes to